tc39/proposal-canonical-tz/README.md

 ## Proposed Solution

 An initial draft plan for this proposal is described in the steps below.
-Although the items below are ranked in order of expected difficulty of implementation and/or achieving consensus, they aren't necessarily dependent on each other.
+Although the items below are ranked in order of expected difficulty of implementation and/or achieving consensus, they aren't necessarily dependent on each other and could land out of order.
-In particular, if (5) and (6) are able to achieve TG2 and then TG1 consensus, then they are ECMAScript API changes (which require but may be much easier easy to implement while waiting for If some expected-easier ) The earlier items are more straightforward and will hopefully be faster to achieve consensus (and to implement).
-The later ones will require more work.
+Some steps are also "severable"; if they are blocked due to implementation complexity and/or lack of consensus, we can still move forward on the others.

 ### Easier (web reality)